 BVSc Veterinary Science

-This jointly hosted Bachelor of Veterinary Science (BVSc) degree offers you a unique opportunity to train at two world-leading scientific and educational institutions: the Royal Veterinary College (RVC) and Aberystwyth University.
+This is a jointly hosted Bachelor of Veterinary Science (BVSc) degree providing you with a unique opportunity to train as a veterinary surgeon at two world-leading scientific and educational institutions: The Royal Veterinary College (RVC) and Aberystwyth University.

 UCAS code: D105